-Darcy only smiled; and the general pause which ensued made Elizabeth tremble lest her mother should be exposing herself again.
+Elizabeth tremble lest her mother should be exposing herself again.
 She longed to speak, but could think of nothing to say; and after a short silence Mrs. Bennet began repeating her thanks to Mr. Bingley for his kindness to Jane, with an apology for troubling him also with Lizzy.
 Mr. Bingley was unaffectedly civil in his answer, and forced his younger sister to be civil also, and say what the occasion required.
-She performed her part indeed without much graciousness, but Mrs. Bennet was satisfied, and soon afterwards ordered her carriage.
+She performed her part, indeed, without much graciousness, but Mrs. Bennet was satisfied, and soon afterwards ordered her carriage.
 Upon this signal, the youngest of her daughters put herself forward.
-The two girls had been whispering to each other during the whole visit, and the result of it was, that the youngest should tax Mr. Bingley with having promised on his first coming into the country to give a ball at Netherfield.
+The two girls had been whispering to each other during the whole visit; and the result of it was, that the youngest should tax Mr. Bingley with having promised on his first coming into the country to give a ball at Netherfield.

 Lydia was a stout, well-grown girl of fifteen, with a fine complexion and good-humoured countenance; a favourite with her mother, whose affection had brought her into public at an early age.
-She had high animal spirits, and a sort of natural self-consequence, which the attention of the officers, to whom her uncle's good dinners, and her own easy manners recommended her, had increased into assurance.
+She had high animal spirits, and a sort of natural self-consequence, which the attentions of the officers, to whom her uncle's good dinners and her own easy manners recommended her, had increased into assurance.
 She was very equal, therefore, to address Mr. Bingley on the subject of the ball, and abruptly reminded him of his promise; adding, that it would be the most shameful thing in the world if he did not keep it.
-His answer to this sudden attack was delightful to their mother's ear:
+His answer to this sudden attack was delightful to her mother's ear.

-'I am perfectly ready, I assure you, to keep my engagement; and when your sister is recovered, you shall, if you please, name the very day of the ball.
-But you would not wish to be dancing when she is ill.'
+"I am perfectly ready, I assure you, to keep my engagement; and, when your sister is recovered, you shall, if you please, name the very day of the ball.
+But you would not wish to be dancing while she is ill?"

 Lydia declared herself satisfied.
-'Oh! yes-it would be much better to wait till Jane was well, and by that time most likely Captain Carter would be at Meryton again.
-And when you have given your ball,' she added, 'I shall insist on their giving one also.
-I shall tell Colonel Forster it will be quite a shame if he does not.'
+"Oh yes-it would be much better to wait till Jane was well; and by that time, most likely, Captain Carter would be at Meryton again.
+And when you have given your ball," she added, "I shall insist on their giving one also.
+I shall tell Colonel Forster it will be quite a shame if he does not."